MaDuAM/active-mind/README.md

 - useSectionState hook with auto-expand only once (prevents overriding manual user toggles)
 - queryClient.clear() on auth actions to prevent cross-user data leaks

-What I Would Do Differently Next Time
+What I Would Do Differently Next Time:
 - Start with a clearer API contract (OpenAPI/Swagger) before implementing
 - Add end-to-end tests earlier in the process
 - Use feature flags for faster iteration on experimental UI changes
 - Set up CI/CD from day one

----

 ## About the Author